Dervish movement (Somali): Movement

 The Dervish movement temporarily created a Somali "proto-state", according to Markus Hoehne.
-It was a mobile state with fluid boundaries and fluctuating population given the guerilla style militant approach of Dervishes and their practice of retreating to sparsely inhabited hinterland whenever the colonial forces with superior firearms overwhelmed them.
+It was a mobile state with fluid boundaries and fluctuating population given the guerrilla style militant approach of Dervishes and their practice of retreating to sparsely inhabited hinterland whenever the colonial forces with superior firearms overwhelmed them.
 At the head of this state was the Sufi leader Hasan with the power of final decision.
 Hasan surrounded himself with a group of commanders for the militant operations supported by the khusuusi or the Dervish council.
 Islamic judges settled disputes and enforced the Islamic law in this Dervish state.
 According to Robert Hess, two of Hasan's chief advisors were Sultan Nur – previously Habr Yunis chief, and Haji Sudi Shabeel also known as Ahmad Warsama from Adan Madoba Habr Je'lo who was fluent in English.

 The constituent clans of the Dervish during the formative years belonged to sections of the Ogaden and Dhulbahante.
 Habr Je'lo and Habr Yunis clans:He acquired some notoriety by seditious preaching in Berbera in 1895, after which he returned to his tariga in Kob Faradod, in the Dolbahanta.
 Here he gradually acquired influence by stopping inter-tribal warfare, and eventually started a religious movement in which the Rer Ibrahim (Mukahil Ogaden), Ba Hawadle (Miyirwalal Ogaden) and the Ali Gheri (Dolbahanta) were the first to join.
-His emissaries also soon succeeded in winning over the Adan Madoba, notable amongst whom was Haji Sudi, his trusted lieutenant, and the Ahmed Farih and Rer Yusuf, all Habr Toljaala, and the Musa Ismail of the Eastern Habr Yunis, Habr Gerhajis, with Sultan Nur.Between 1900 and 1913, they operated from temporary local centers such as Aynabo in Somaliland and Illig in Puntland.
+His emissaries also soon succeeded in winning over the Adan Madoba, notable among whom was Haji Sudi, his trusted lieutenant, and the Ahmed Farih and Rer Yusuf, all Habr Toljaala, and the Musa Ismail of the Eastern Habr Yunis, Habr Gerhajis, with Sultan Nur.Between 1900 and 1913, they operated from temporary local centers such as Aynabo in Somaliland and Illig in Puntland (then part of Italian Somaliland).
 Neville Lyttelton's War Office, and General Egerton described the Nugaal as the "base of operations" against Dervishes.